Snowfable/home-ed-resources/virtual-tours.md

 ## Musée d’Orsay, Paris
 You can virtually walk through this popular gallery that houses dozens of famous works from French artists who worked and lived between 1848 and 1914.
 Get a peek at artworks from Monet, Cézanne, and Gauguin, among others.
 [Tour here.](https://artsandculture.google.com/partner/musee-dorsay-paris?hl=en)

-## National Gallery of Art, Washington, D.C.
-This famous American art museum features two online exhibits through Google.
-The first is an exhibit of American fashion from 1740 to 1895, including many renderings of clothes from the colonial and Revolutionary eras.
-The second is a collection of works from Dutch Baroque painter Johannes Vermeer.
-[Tour here.](https://artsandculture.google.com/partner/national-gallery-of-art-washington-dc?hl=en)

 ## National Museum of Anthropology, Mexico City
 Built in 1964, this museum is dedicated to the archaeology and history of Mexico’s pre-Hispanic heritage.
 There are 23 exhibit rooms filled with ancient artifacts, including some from the Mayan civilization.
 [Tour here.](https://artsandculture.google.com/asset/the-national-museum-of-anthropology-mexico-city-ziko-van-dijk-wikimedia-commons/bAGSHRdlzSRcdQ?hl=en)